 It is hard to quit smoking if you are acting alone.
-Smokers may have a much better chance of quitting with a support program.
+Smokers usually have a much better chance of quitting with a support program.
 Stop smoking programs are offered by hospitals, health departments, community centers, work sites, and national organizations.

 You can find out about smoking cessation programs from: